Rose is a full-time freelance writer who frequently writes about education, special education, DIY projects, food, Milwaukee, and more.

 It isn't summer until you've had a few fruity beverages.
 Cold watermelon drinks are a classic option, and once you've had one, it isn't hard to see why.
 From watermelon lemonade to watermelon Moscow mules, there are a host of watermelon drinks to keep your thirst quenched all summer long.

-The second way is a watermelon keg.
+- The second way is a watermelon keg.
 They're all the rage these days, which means that you may have seen them at parties or at least seen pictures of them on Pinterest.
-You can take the spigot off a drink dispenser with a spigot that unscrews or you can purchase a spigot or dedicated melon tap (see right).
-The concept may seem a bit overwhelming, but there are lots of detailed step by step instructions available online.
+You can take the spigot off a drink dispenser with a spigot that unscrews or you can purchase a spigot or dedicated melon tap.
+The concept may seem a bit overwhelming, but there are lots of detailed step-by-step instructions available online.
 Once you've made a couple of them, you'll be very comfortable with the process.
 Get started with a tutorial from Good Housekeeping.